 Courses in Italy

-Since 2003 I have taught painting, drawing and art history courses once or twice a year at Tenuta di Spannocchia in Italy.
+Since 2003 I have taught painting, drawing and art history courses once or twice a year at Castello di Spannocchia in Italy.
 I started with painting in 2003 and in 2008 I began teaching a drawing course in the spring and the painting course in the fall.
 Eventually, I taught the courses back-to-back, drawing followed by painting, always incorporating the relevant art history within each course.
 Now I alternate with drawing one year and painting the next.

 To paint is to bring inside—doubly: into the inhabited space around the image and into the frame.
 The paradox of painting is that it invites the spectator into its room to look at the world beyond.
-John Berger, An Artist’s Handbook, page 91
+John Berger, An Artist’s Handbook, Margaret Krug, page 91

 Painting on Panels